lucarin91/WS-seminar/slides.md

 # Conclusion
-If correcttly implemented either the two system have the same security streanth.
+If correctly implemented either the two system have the same security strength.

-One or the other depence of the gool of the project, but the token implementation is more general and 'pronta' for mobile and modern web app application.
+One or the other dependence of the goal of the project, but the token implementation is more general and ready for mobile and modern web app application.